-Bored of the average banana or run of the mill mango?
+Bored of the average banana or run-of-the-mill mango?
 There’s always the durian fruit – though be warned, the smell and taste of a durian have been known to divide people.

-Likened to the stench of onions, rotting meat, raw sewage, turpentine, and even dirty gym socks, the stench of a durian is so potent that it’s been banned on Singapore’s mass transit system.
+Likened to the stench of onions, rotting meat, raw sewage, turpentine, and even dirty gym socks, the stench of durian is so potent that it’s been banned on Singapore’s mass transit system.

 Though it’s been hailed as the “king of fruits” for its armored rind, its reputation has been made by its unusual smell.
 It’s possible, however, that many are unaware of this strange fruit which is popular across Southeast Asia.
 So, here’s everything to know about this bizarre food.

-What Is A Durian Fruit?
+What Is Durian?

 Indigenous to Borneo and Sumatra, durian also grows in Malaysia and Thailand, where over 300 different species of the fruit have been identified and only about nine of them are edible — though according to some, the stench renders even those nine not worth the taste.